This will be longish. For the brief of heart, here’s a synopsis.

 Procedures for disclosure have to be strange because of the definition of subject invention.

-Okay, here’s the discussion, O less faint of heart.
+Okay, here’s the discussion, O less brief of heart.

 Bayh-Dole requires federal agencies to use a default patent rights clause in funding agreements for research or development when they cannot justify a purpose-specific clause.
 The patent rights clause establishes the primary obligations for a contractor who obtains ownership of a patentable invention made under the funding agreement and chooses to retain that ownership.
 The patent rights clause then becomes part of the federal funding agreement.
 While Bayh-Dole specifies the provisions that are to be included in the patent rights clause, the implementing regulations establish four variations on the patent rights clause–one for companies, one for nonprofits, one for inventors (a subset of the company clause), and one that originally was a default “exceptional circumstance” for DOE nuclear energy and weapons programs.

 If a contractor obtains ownership of a patentable invention, and that invention has been made under a federal funding agreement, the invention becomes a “subject invention.”
 The requirements of the standard patent rights clause then apply to that invention.
 How does a contractor determine that an invention is a subject invention?
-A contractor must acquire the invention.
-That part requires, for an institutional contractor, a written assignment.
-So, there’s a piece of paper.
-But also, an assignment is of a property–so there must be some definition of what is assigned (and what is not).
+First requirement: the contractor must acquire the invention.
+That part requires, for an institutional contractor, either a written assignment or a claim of equitable title based on a work assignment to invent.
+So, there should be a piece of paper.
+But also, an assignment is directed to a specific property–so there must be some definition of what is assigned (and what is not).
 That’s the starting point for a disclosure–the disclosure defines what is to be assigned.
-Otherwise, the assignment is really a promise to assign later, when everything has been sorted out: “I assign all of this whatever” is really “I assign what later we decide I have assigned.”
+Otherwise, the assignment is really a promise to assign later, when everything has been sorted out: “I assign all of this whatever” is really “I assign what later we agree on what I have assigned.”

 Bayh-Dole’s Scope of Work